-Probably by this time you already know why is important to have your logo in vector format.
-Now in this article, my purpose is to give you some options so that you can have your logo in a format that gives you the flexibility and scalability that your brand needs.
+By this time, you already know why it is important to have your logo in vector format.
+Now, the objective of this post is to provide you with some possibilities so that you can have your logo in a format that allows you the flexibility and scalability that your brand requires.

-Automatic vectorization is better with flat images, with just 1 to 4 colors and no shadows or lights in it.
+Automatic vectorization works best with flat images that have 1 to 4 colors and no shadows or lights.

-Software like Adobe Illustrator and Corel Draw also include automatic converter, however, in the case you already have any of these programs, the better you can do is recreated it to get the best of a quality vector file.
+Software like Adobe Illustrator and Corel Draw includes an automatic converter.
+However, if you already have any of these programs, the best you can do is recreate the logo to obtain the best quality vector file.

-The second option is Do-it-your-self.
-There are some software that can help you to do this.
-As previously commented, Adobe Illustrator and Corel Draw are the best options to work with vector images, but these programs are not cheap and probably are a big investment if you want only to convert your logo to vector format.
+Some software can assist you with this.
+As previously stated, Adobe Illustrator and Corel Draw are the best options I know for working with vector images, but these programs are not cheap and require a significant investment if you only want to convert your logo to vector format.

-But if you are a casual user of vector graphics, you may download other free software like Inkscape that may help you on your purpose.
+However, if you are only a casual user of vector graphics, you may want to download other free software such as Inkscape to assist you with your task.

-I’m preparing a tutorial to show you how you can use a vector software to convert your JPG logo to a Vector logo.
-As soon as I finish, I will publish it in this blog.
+I’m working on a tutorial that will show you how to use vector software to convert your JPG logo to a vector logo.
+When I’m finished, I’ll post it on this blog.
 Send me a message if you want me to notify you via email when the tutorial is ready.

-This is one of the best options if you want a professional designer to recreate your logo in vector graphics.
-However, a creative, might not want to expend his time for a few bucks doing a small job.
+If you want a professional designer to recreate your logo in vector graphics, this is one of the best options.
+However, a creative might not want to spend his time for a few dollars doing a “minor job”.

-It’s probable that he or she might suggest you to design a brand-new logo, and that will cost you a lot more than what you thought at the beginning.
+He or she might suggest you design a brand-new logo, which will cost you far more than you anticipated.

-Also, you have to invest your time looking for a good designer that fits your budget.
+Also, you must invest your time in looking for a good designer that fits your budget.

 Option #4: Vectoryourlogo.com

-Vectoryourlogo.com is specialized only in one thing, in getting the best from the image of your logo to deliver a great handcrafted vectorized logo.
+Vectoryourlogo.com focuses solely on one thing, getting the best from the image of your logo to deliver a great handcrafted vectorized logo.

-Thanks for reading this article.
-Please leave your comments down below and help me to reach more people sharing this article using these buttons.
+Please leave your comments and help me to improve this article or to reach out to more people by sharing this article using the buttons below.